-and MBA 691 (Management Research Project) as part of their second year program.
+The second year of the program is designed such that the students maintain a broad managerial perspective, but can concentrate in a more specialized area.
+Students are required to take Mgt 689 (Management Policy and Strategy Formulation) and MBA 691 (Management Research Project) as part of their second year program.
 In addition, students must take at least one second year course in accounting, finance, management, management science, and marketing.
 Beyond this, students have four second year courses (2 credits) which are designated as free electives.
-Students may desire to maintain a broad perspective by taking these courses in four different areas or they may take these courses in one area in order to gain a more specialized knowledge.
+Students may desire to maintain a broad perspective by taking these courses in order to gain a more specialized knowledge.